apimatic/apimatic-cli/README.md

   $ apimatic api:validate

 OPTIONS
-  --api-entity=api-entity  Unique API Entity Id for the API to perform validation for --auth-key=auth-key      override current authentication state with an authentication key --file=file              path to the API specification file to validate
+  --api-entity=api-entity  unique API Entity Id for the API to perform validation for --auth-key=auth-key      override current authentication state with an authentication key --file=file              path to the API specification file to validate